Maya Hero Twins: Defeat of Seven Macaw and his family

-Seven Macaw's sons, Zipacna and Cabrakan, inherited a large part of their father's arrogance, claiming to be the creators and destroyers of mountains, respectively.
-The elder son Zipacna was destroyed when the twins tricked him with the lure of a fake crab, burying him beneath a mountain in the process.
+Seven Macaw's sons, Zipacna and Cabrakan, inherited much of their father's arrogance, claiming to be the creator and destroyer of mountains, respectively.
+The elder son, Zipacna, was destroyed when the twins tricked him with the lure of a fake crab, burying him beneath a mountain in the process.

 The Maya god Huracan again implored the young twins for help in dealing with Seven Macaw's younger son, Cabrakan, the Earthquake.
-Again, it was primarily through their cleverness that the pair were able to bring about the downfall of their enemy, having sought him out and then using his very arrogance against him; they told the story of a great mountain they had encountered that kept growing and growing.
-Cabrakan prided himself as the one to bring down the mountains, and upon hearing such a tale, he predictably demanded to be shown the mountain.
+Again, it was primarily through their cleverness that the pair brought about their enemy's downfall, having sought him out and then using his very arrogance against him; they told the story of a great mountain they had encountered that kept growing and growing.
+Cabrakan prided himself on being the one to bring down the mountains, and upon hearing such a tale, he predictably demanded to be shown the mountain.
 Hunahpu and Xbalanque obliged, leading Cabrakan toward the non-existent mountain.
 Being skilled hunters, they shot down several birds along the way, roasting them over fires and playing upon Cabrakan's hunger.
 When he asked for some meat, he was given a bird that had been prepared with plaster and gypsum, a poison to the god.
-Upon eating it, he was weakened and the boys were able to bind him and cast him into a hole in the earth, burying him forever.
+Upon eating it, he was weakened, and the boys were able to bind him and cast him into a hole in the earth, burying him forever.